 Different types of wicks will react differently to different types of wax.
-Factors like color, size, scent, color, and wax type, will all affect what type of wick is required.
+Factors like color, size, scent, and wax type will all affect what type of wick is required.
 Each factor alters how the wax melts and, therefore, how big the flame needs to be.

 When a wick is too small, the flame won’t be hot enough to burn the entire candle (you’ll just end up with a pit in the middle of your candle with plenty of unused, solid wax around the sides).
-Alternatively, a too-small wick could quickly drown in melted wax.
+Alternatively, a wick that is too small could quickly drown in melted wax.

 A flame that’s too large will likely create smoke and soot.
 It could also create excess heat, causing the container to crack.